matthewnoel/advent-bakes/README.md

 npm run dev
 ```

+# How to mock dates

+Inside `lib/utils.ts` there's a `getCurrentDate` function which accepts an optional `Date` parameter.
+You can use it to mock the current date when testing.

 ## How deployment works

 The site is built and deployed to GitHub pages with the action at `.github/workflows/pages.yml`